Shaun Aisbitt: Ireland's tallest man

-Career and personal life
+Aisbitt regularly played a comical character in stop motion animations that were broadcast on Irish national television.

+Pastoral work

-When he was younger, Aisbitt worked at the Olympia Theatre as a stage doorman, a position where he looked after the stars who were there, including Marcel Marceau, Ronnie Corbett, Lenny Henry, Shirley Bassey, Stephen Fry, Howard Keil, Freddie Starr, David Essex, The Pogues, Johnny Cash, Lyle Lovett, Robert Cray to name just a few.
-He also through this line of work looked after people like Robin Williams, some members of the Rolling Stones and other contemporary musicians and film stars.
-Aisbitt has appeared in many television programmes in Ireland and England.
-Shaun regularly played a comical character in stop motion animations that were broadcast on Irish national television.
-Shaun Aisbitt is a Christian pastor, who conducted international missionary work in Antwerp Belgium, Cardiff Wales, Singapore, across Romania, Istanbul Türkiye, Budapest Hungary and Malaysia but had to reduce this activity for health reasons.
+Aisbitt is a Christian pastor, who conducted international missionary work in Antwerp Belgium, Cardiff Wales, Singapore, across Romania, Istanbul Türkiye, Budapest Hungary and Malaysia but had to reduce this activity for health reasons.
 His writings on the Beatitudes and on religious cults have been cited.
 He has helped many people around the World leave religious cults.

 He helped found the Tall Persons' Club in Ireland and was its first president.

+Personal life

-Shaun Aisbitt lives in Greystones with his wife Jackie.
-He has a younger 6'5" brother Karl and an older sister Julia that lives in Spain.
+Aisbitt lives in Greystones with his wife Jackie.
+He has a younger brother Karl who is and an older sister Julia who lives in Spain.